Ochanomizu 御茶ノ水 Kanda 神田 Yushima 湯島

-Yushima is the area around Ochanomizu Station in Tokyo's Bunkyo, Chiyoda and Taito wards, and is famous for its history.
+Yushima is the area around (or, strictly speaking, north of) Ochanomizu Station in Tokyo's Bunkyo, Chiyoda and Taito wards, and is famous for its history.

 Yushima was a central quarter of old Edo (Tokyo's former name) and is associated with education and learning.
 Tokyo University and a number of other colleges are here.
 Over half of all Japanese university students study in Tokyo, and Ochanomizu is home to many of them.